 Where an entity or an issuer is rated, that rating shall be by an internationally approved rating agency such as Standard & Poor's (or other rating agency acceptable to the Supervisor).

-The eligible investments may change in the future (see section 5 below).
+The eligible investments may change in the future (see section 3 above).

-4. Investment Guidelines
+Investment Guidelines